ElaMCB/LILIA/README.md

 ### Agent Panel

 - Open the Agent Panel via Command Palette: `Show Agent Panel`
-- Or click the `🤖 LILIA` status bar item
+- Or click the LILIA status bar item
 - View all active agents and their capabilities

 ### Agent Chat